Amrit-Sharma-7/ToDo-List-Project/README.md

 # To-Do List Website
----

 ## Overview

 This is a basic To-Do List website built using HTML, CSS, and JavaScript.
-It allows users to add, and remove tasks to manage their daily activities.
+It enables users to add and remove tasks to manage their daily activities.

 ## Features